Crisis Farm Dorobanti

 Modern pharmaceutical preparation techniques (compounding) are becoming a very good solution to veterinary problems - they represent the science and, at the same time, the art of compounding treatments for animals.

-The development of veterinary compounding in recent years has brought significant benefits to owners.
+The development of veterinary magisterial preparations in recent years has brought significant benefits to pet owners.
 Pets often suffer from variations of the same diseases that humans can have, including skin rashes, eye and ear infections, heart disease, cancer, and diabetes.

 However, pet medication also presents certain particularities that can be solved with the help of personalized/compounding pharmaceutical preparations.